GemTalk/Rowan/bin/README.md

 		--projectsHome=/bosch1/users/dhenrich/_stones/37x/l_37x_externals_st \
 		--projectAlias=RowanV1 --gemstoneVersion=3.7.5
 ```
-To run the .solo script you need to have $GEMSTONE defined and $GEMSTONE/bin in your $PATH.
+To run the .solo script you need to have $GEMSTONE defined pointing to 3.7.5 and $GEMSTONE/bin in your $PATH.

 ### installRowan1.stone
 Run the following script to install Rowan V1 into the stone named in the .topazini file.
 You should start the stone with a fresh extent0.dbf.